- The Auditor General of Canada

 - John Langton (1867–1878)

-The Commissioner of the Environment and Sustainable Development
+The Interim Commissioner of the Environment and Sustainable Development

-Julie Gelfand was appointed as Commissioner of the Environment and Sustainable Development in March 2014.
+Andrew Hayes was appointed Interim Commissioner of the Environment and Sustainable Development in July 2019, in preparation for Julie Gelfand’s retirement in September.

-The Commissioner of the Environment and Sustainable Development is appointed by the Auditor General of Canada for a seven year term.
+The Commissioner of the Environment and Sustainable Development is appointed by the Auditor General of Canada for a 7 year term.

 On behalf of the Auditor General, the Commissioner provides parliamentarians with objective, independent analysis and recommendations on the federal government’s efforts to protect the environment and foster sustainable development.